compose-spec/compose-spec/05-services.md

 test: curl -f https://localhost || exit 1
 ```

-`NONE` disables the healthcheck, and is mostly useful to disable Healthcheck set by image.
+`NONE` disables the healthcheck, and is mostly useful to disable the Healthcheck Dockerfile instruction set by the service's Docker image.
 Alternatively,
 the healthcheck set by the image can be disabled by setting `disable: true`:

 ```yml